 - Christmas Tree at the Lincoln Center.
 In the background is the Avery Fisher Hall (2007).

-- Verdi's Bust in the upper lobby.
+- Verdi's Bust on the Second Floor.

-- Royal Opera House in
+- Covent Garden means the Royal Opera House

 - Concert Hall in Kazan.
 Kazan is